-Bernadette Socha is our Department Secretary.
-Prior to her appointment to the Music Department, Ms. Socha worked in the Bursar's Office at UAlbany.
+Bernadette Socha is our Music secretary.
+Prior to her appointment, Ms. Socha worked in the Bursar's Office at UAlbany.
 She earned a B.A. in Music Theory from UAlbany in 2003 and an A.A.S. in Human Services from Schenectady County Community College in 1992.
-Ms. Socha is also our WEBMASTER.
+Ms. Socha is also the WEBMASTER for Music.

 Professor Joel A. Chadabe, M.M.

 University of Southern California